noahgibbs/codefolio_octopress/source/travel/index.markdown

 <img src="/travel/portrait_silly.png" width="300" height="300" style="float:right;"></img>

+(Scroll down for our mail forwarding address - it's a reasonable way to get us letters but *not* most packages!)

 Do you know our family?
 Want to keep track of us as we leave California and see the world?
 We don't know where we'll finally wind up, and we'll have only a forwarding postal address for a few years here...

 We'd love to send you periodic email updates.
 Of course, that's kind of a like seeing somebody's vacation slideshow, isnt it?
 We'd like you to be able to ignore us or tune out pretty easily, too.
 The solution?
 An email list!